brakmic/Mithril_Kendo/README.md

 Regarding Mithril framework I can only say: **It's a great little tool!** The emphasis is on **great** :)

-But I'm still not sure if the Mithril components in this app are *correct* of following certain guideline.
+But I'm still not sure if the Mithril components in this app are *correct* and completely following certain guidelines.

 I discovered Mithril just a few days ago.
 So, if you find any problematic parts, please let me know.

 This is the Grid in all it's glory.